bummzack/sortablefile/README.md

         }
     }

-Once this has been set up like described above, you should be able to add images in the CMS and sort them by dragging them (use the thumbnail as handle).
+Once this has been set up like described above, then you should be able to add images in the CMS and sort them by dragging them (use the thumbnail as handle).